 After a couple of months of using the app, I realized that a ton of my money was going to eating out, which was way more than I realized.
 I was literally blowing my restaurant budget by more than $200 a month.

-Once I could see what was happening to my income, I realized I had to start cooking more and ordering out less and started using tips from blogs like The Savvy Kitchen.
-That helped slow down the flow of spending.
+Once I could see what was happening to my income, I realized I had to start cooking more and ordering out less and started using tips from blogs that helped slow down the flow of spending.

 I can now see on the app that that less of my money is going towards eating out.
 Most importantly, since I’m not adding new restaurant charges to my cards all the time, I’m actually seeing my total debt go down.